trankkinaz/dimlaravel/README.md

 ## About This Repo
-Basic User and Role Auth using Laravel 8 for Team Assignment 3 BINUS ONLINE LEARNING
+>Basic User and Role Auth using Laravel 8 for Team Assignment 3.
-Data and Informatin Management
-DLBA Team-3
+>BINUS ONLINE LEARNING.
+>Data and Information Management.
+>**DLBA Team-3**.

 ## About Laravel